shinijs/rate-limit/README.md

 - ⚠️ Only works for single-instance applications
 - ⚠️ Rate limits reset on application restart
 - ⚠️ Not suitable for distributed systems
+- ✅ Properly tracks hits in memory (fixed in latest version)
 - ℹ️ Automatically used when Redis is not available

 ## Testing